-Rating Definition Outstanding Exceptional outcomes generated responding to unforeseen or changing circumstances; consistently highest level of performance impact.
-Exceeds expectations Very high level of contribution; consistently performed above and beyond all defined expectations.
-Successfully meets expectations Strong, solid achievement of performance expectations, and at times possibly exceeding expectations.
+Rating Definition Outstanding Exceptional outcomes generated responding to unforeseen or changing Outstanding circumstances; consistently highest level of performance impact.
+Exceeds expectations Very high level of contribution; consistently performed above and beyond all Exceeds expectations defined expectations.
+Successfully meets Strong, solid achievement of performance expectations, and at times possibly expectations exceeding expectations.
 High level of contribution.
 Development needed/new and learning Performance expectations partially met; moderate level of contribution; some critical goals completed; achievement below expectations.
 Improvement needed in the position.
 New in position, developing appropriately, performance was good given time in the position.

 Competencies are critical because they describe how work is accomplished.
-For example, principles of community describes the working environment expected at UCOP: collaborative, fair, cooperative, ethical and professional.
-An employee who is not meeting expectations of this competency could be difficult to work with and possibly disruptive to the rest of the department or organization.
-Even though an employee may be competent at completing the work, lacking principles of community can impact the overall work.
-Therefore, significant time was invested discussing the competencies and providing examples for evaluation.
+For example, the "principles of community" competency describes the working environment expected at UCOP: collaborative, fair, cooperative, ethical and professional.
+An employee who is not meeting expectations of this competency could be difficult to work with and possibly disruptive to the rest of the department or organization, regardless of the employee's competence in other areas.
+Trainings included thorough discussions of the rationale for UCOP's competency model, with examples of how they could be evaluated.

 As employees and managers become more familiar with the competency and rating language, consistency will continue to increase which in turn, builds confidence in the objective ratings.
 Another area of opportunity was the consistent calibration of ratings.
 It is important for each manager to be consistent and it is equally important that managers in the department, division, and across divisions rate employees consistently.
 Calibration of ratings should take place across the organization based on a pre-defined organizational standard.
 Currently at UCOP, calibration exists only within the division.
 Moving to a cross-divisional process will build more consistency as leaders listen to each other and the rationale for ratings.
 This will build rater reliability and trust among managers and non-managers that ratings are fair and equitable.